Async and Await

 approach for using callback functions, which makes it easier to write, understand and maintain.

-keyword is a special command which tells JavaScript to stop the execution of the
+The await keyword is a special command which tells JavaScript to stop the execution of the

 current function until a Promise resolves, and then return the promise's value.
 It can be